robch/mdx/README.md

 OPTIONS

   --contains REGEX               Match only files and lines that contain the specified regex pattern

   --file-contains REGEX          Match only files that contain the specified regex pattern --file-not-contains REGEX      Exclude files that contain the specified regex pattern --exclude PATTERN              Exclude files that match the specified pattern

   --line-contains REGEX          Match only lines that contain the specified regex pattern --lines-before N               Include N lines before matching lines (default 0) --lines-after N                Include N lines after matching lines (default 0) --lines N                      Include N lines both before and after matching lines

   --line-numbers                 Include line numbers in the output --remove-all-lines REGEX       Remove lines that contain the specified regex pattern

-  --built-in-functions         Enable built-in functions in AI CLI (file system access) --file-instructions "..."
-Apply the specified instructions to each file using AI CLI (e.g., @file) --instructions "..."
-Apply the specified instructions to the entire output using AI CLI --threads N                  Limit the number of concurrent file processing threads (default <number_of_processors>)
+  --built-in-functions           Enable built-in functions in AI CLI (file system access) --instructions "..."
+Apply the specified instructions to all output using AI CLI --file-instructions "..."
+Apply the specified instructions to each file using AI CLI --EXT-file-instructions "..."
+Apply the specified instructions to each file with the specified extension

+  --threads N                    Limit the number of concurrent file processing threads (default 16)

   --save-file-output FILENAME    Save file output to the specified file (e.g. {filePath}/{fileBase}-output.md) --save-output FILENAME         Save the entire output to the specified file

   @ARGUMENTS

     Arguments starting with @ (e.g. @file) will use file content as argument.
     Arguments starting with @@ (e.g. @@file) will use file content as arguments line by line.

 EXAMPLES